Colleges by Location

 Test Scores

-The latest reported average GPA of the enrolled students was 3.29.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.36.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Retention Rate

-As reported in 2022, the freshman retention rate for Randolph College was 67%.
+As reported in 2025, the freshman retention rate for Randolph College was 75%, a reflection of the high standards and excellent educational experience at this school.

 Student Body